Admission and Enrollment

 AND at least 3 additional documents which can be:

-- Current W-2 Form with current imprinted address (figures may be blocked out)
+- Current W-2 Form or pay stubs with current imprinted address (figures may be blocked out)

 - State or Federal tax return, with current imprinted name and address, filed within the past 12 months with W-2 forms attached (figures may be blocked out)